 Vulnerability Outline of the Penetration Testing 1 Confirmed that the unintended network ports were not opened using the port scanning tool and the vulnerability scanning tool.
 Also checked no vulnerabilities to unauthorised inputs for available ports.
 2 Checked no publicly-known vulnerabilities on Web interfaces to access the TOE.
 Confirmed that the Security Functions may not be bypassed by the specified URL at the time of connecting to the TOE via a Web browser.
+Checked no implementation-specific vulnerabilities regarding

+PJL and PostScript.
 3 Checked no implementation-specific vulnerabilities regarding the encryption communication with TLS and IPsec.
 Confirmed that parameters were not easily predicted by verifying the randomness of numbers as parameters used in Web interfaces.
 4 Confirmed that the TOE was not unsecured due to the overloaded CPU and insufficient resources.
 5 Confirmed that Security Functions were not bypassed when user login was performed using multiple interfaces and user privileges were changed on various occasions.